-Students will be allowed to remediate a single deficiency once a Professional Learning Plan (PLP) has been prepared and implemented, and the student has demonstrated improvement in that deficiency during the subsequent Unit.
+Students allowed to remediate a single deficiency must prepare and implement a Professional Learning Plan (PLP), and demonstrate improvement in that deficiency during the subsequent unit or units.

 The timing of remediation and parallel assessments will take into consideration the nature of the remediation change required, and the time necessary to achieve the remediation prescribed in the small group setting.
 [For example, if a deficiency in medical professionalism occurs because a student is chronically late for small group activities, this behavior is expected to improve immediately during the next Unit.
 On the other hand, a deficiency in interpersonal and communication skills, due to reticence to participate in small group discussions, could take more time to demonstrate improvement.]